hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	the maximum value among the specified range of cells.

+## csv file format

+The csv file used by this program uses comma [,] to seperate the fields within each row i.e within each line in the file.

+If any field contains the field seperator (i.e ,) with in its content, then the content is embedded within [`]s and not [']s.

 ## History

 ### 20200823IST1829

 Implemented as part of the Gauri Ganesh weekend, to scratch a itch I had with need for a simple commandline spreadsheet package.
-And also to explore and think randomly a bit and have some fun on the way.
+And also to explore and think randomly a bit and have some interesting fun on the way.

 Vasudhaiva Kutumbakam (the World is One Family)